vmware/cloud-director-extension-standard-library/documentation/extension-sdk/elements.md

 ## Logging

-By default, the Standard Output and Standard Error Streams from an action execution are processed by the SDK and are not forwarded into the operation logs visible from the Cloud Director user interface or CLI.
+By default, the Standard Output and Standard Error Streams from an action execution are processed by the SDK and are not forwarded into the operation logs visible from the VMware Cloud Director user interface or CLI.

 However, actions have the capability to expose user logs by printing the following JSON in the Standard Output or Error Streams.
 This enables users to receive and view specific information or logs generated during the action's execution, providing valuable insights into the operation's progress and any potential issues encountered.